taku25/UBT.nvim/README.md

 ### Project-Specific Configuration

-You can define project-specific settings by creating an `.unlrc.json` file in your project's root directory (where the `.uproject` file is located).
-These settings will override your global configuration.
+You can define settings that are only active for a specific project by creating a JSON file named `.unlrc.json` in the project's root directory (where the `.uproject` file is located).
+These settings will take precedence over global settings.

 Example: `.unlrc.json`
 ```json